NetFruit-Technologies/Visify/README.md

 # Visify
-A new way to utilize face detection.
+A new way to utilize face detection, brought to you by NetFruit Technologies Labs!